agzam/angular-express-bootstrap/README.md

 angular-express-bootstrap
 =========================

-basic scaffolding for express, angular and grunt
+basic scaffolding for projects using express, angular and grunt